 How to Migrate an Apache Website to ServBay

-ServBay comes with a built-in web server called Caddy, known for its simple configuration and automatic HTTPS.
-Caddy is already configured with default rewrite rules, so users typically do not need to add any additional rules.
-This article will detail how to migrate an Apache website to ServBay, using Laravel and WordPress as examples.
+ServBay comes with Caddy as its web server, known for its simple configuration and automatic HTTPS.
+Caddy has pre-configured Rewrite rules, so users typically do not need to set additional Rewrite rules.
+This article explains in detail how to migrate an Apache website to ServBay, using Laravel and WordPress as examples.

 Overview

 Migrating a website involves transferring existing configurations and files to a new server environment.
-ServBay uses Caddy as the web server, and for most PHP frameworks and CMS systems, ServBay works out-of-the-box without additional rewrite rule configurations.
+ServBay uses Caddy as the web server, which works out-of-the-box for most PHP frameworks and CMS systems without needing additional Rewrite rule configurations.

 Preparation Before Migration

-Before starting the migration, ensure that you have backed up all website files and databases.
-Various issues may occur during the migration process, so having a backup is very important.
+Before starting the migration, please ensure that you have backed up all your website files and databases.
+Backup is crucial as various issues may arise during the migration process.

 Apache Configuration